GaiaNet-AI/docs/docs/user-guide/apps/llamacoder.md

 * LLAMAEDGE_MODEL_NAME: Name of the model to be used.
 * LLAMAEDGE_API_KEY: API key for accessing the LLM services.

-Then, we will need to install the required depencies.
+Then, we will need to install the required dependencies.

 ```
 npm install